lilianeuwase2/alu-shell/basics/README.md

 this script creates a symbolic link to bin/ls named __ls__

 this script copies HTML files from the current working directory to the parent of the working directory

+this script moves all files with an uppercase letter to the directory /tmp/u